GraemeMalcolm/AI-Airlift/README.md

 In this lab, you'll explore some tools and techniques for creating and deploying deep learning predictive models for image classification.

 > **Note**:To complete this lab, you will need a Microsoft Azure subscription.
-If you don't already have one, sin up for a free trial at https://azure.microsoft.com/en-us/free.
+If you don't already have one, sign up for a free trial at https://azure.microsoft.com/en-us/free.

 ## Exercises: